dankilman/textomatic/README.md

 > t:i,i,b
 ```
 In the above:
-* the first 2 columns should be parsed as integers
+* the first 2 columns will be parsed as integers
-* the third column should be parsed as boolean
+* the third column will be parsed as boolean
 * the rest will be strings

 Using indexed syntax: